How to Make a Monthly Budget

 » Learn More: How to Budget Money on a Low Income

-List All Your Monthly Expenses
+Step 3: List Monthly Expenses

 Tracking your spending in different categories can help you get a better sense of which areas are consuming significant chunks of your income.
 The Consumer Financial Protection Bureau provides a handy spending tracker worksheet to simplify the process.